 The monetary value of your membership contribution is returned many times over in benefits to the breed and to you as an Association member, as well as in services provided by the Association and the American Saddlebred Registry.

-Beginning with the 2019 competition year - Owners, riders, drivers, handlers and trainers of American Saddlebred horses showing at USEF licensed competitions, who are not current ASHA competing members, will be required to become a competing member within 30 days after receiving a notice from ASHA.
+Beginning with the 2019 competition year - Owners, riders, drivers, handlers and trainers of American Saddlebred horses showing at USEF licensed competitions and open horse shows, who are not current ASHA competing members, will be required to become a competing member within 30 days after receiving a notice from ASHA.
 After 30 days, the show records (including points for KSF/WCHS Qualifying, CH, CH-EQ, National Pleasure, and ASHA High Point) of American Saddlebred horses whose owner, rider, driver, handler &/or trainer that have not joined ASHA, will be removed from ASHA records and the website.

 Which Membership is Right For Me?

 Not Eligible To Show At USEF Competitions or do business with the Registry

 Benefits of your membership

 Competing members receive the Journal of the American Saddlebred, the statistical "Bible" of the breed.

 The most comprehensive database in the breed is just a click or call away!
 Ask for ownership history, pedigrees, show records, get of sire and produce of dam listings—the background you need to make informed decisions about show horses and breeding stock.

 The American Saddlebred Registry sponsors a number of payback programs for breeders and exhibitors, including the Kentucky and National Futurities, the ASR Sweepstakes and the Sport Horse Program.